 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Hot dogs, pizza, tater tots, chicken nuggets, ketchup and bagged chips – these high-fat, high-sodium and low-fiber foods are made available every day in some schools across the country.
-With over one-third of American children overweight or obese, it’s little wonder First Lady Michelle Obama has made improving standards for school lunches a focus.
-And improvements are happening, but packed lunches are still a great way to help your children keep calories and fat under control, as well provide the essential nutrients they need to grow and thrive.
+With over one-third of American children overweight or obese, packing a healthy lunch is a great way to help your children keep calories and fat under control, as well as provide the essential nutrients they need to grow and thrive.

 Kimberly Hammon, Dietitian at NorthShore, shares some healthy lunch tips for how to include essential nutrients – vitamin D, calcium, fiber and potassium – into your kid’s packed lunch: